Stephen Plaice: Early career

 Stephen Plaice was born in Watford UK in 1951 and attended Watford Grammar School for Boys.
 He went on to study German and Comparative Literature at the Universities of Sussex, Marburg and Zurich.
 An extensive account of his student days in Germany was given in The Romantic Road, a series of five programmes broadcast by BBC Radio 4 in 2009 and repeated in 2016.
 He was co-translator of Ernst Bloch's The Principle of Hope (Blackwell 1986) and of Bloch's Heritage of our Time (Blackwell 1991).
 In the 1980s, with the poet Sean O'Brien, he was co-founder of the literary magazine The Printer's Devil.

 Playwright

 Plaice began his playwriting career as a translator of German plays at the Royal National Theatre in the 1970s.
-In the 1980s he formed his own theatre companies, the short-lived Thumbscrew Theatre, and then Alarmist Theatre with the theatre director Helena Uren, now known as Helena Bell.
+In the 1980s he formed his own theatre companies, the short-lived Thumbscrew Theatre, and then Alarmist Theatre with the theatre director, the late Helena Bell.
 Alarmist produced many of Plaice's plays and adaptations including his version of Vladimir Mayakovsky's The Bedbug which, with the help of the British Council, was taken to Moscow by the company in 1990, one of the first British productions to be performed under perestroika.
 Later in the Nineties, Plaice worked frequently with Shaker Productions, a theatre company based at the Hawth Theatre in Crawley, run by Alison Edgar.
 Edgar's 1993 production of Trunks, Plaice's play about the Brighton Trunk Murders of 1934, was a critical success.